arkohut/memos/README.md

 ### About Power Consumption

-Memos requires two compute-intensive tasks by default:
+Pensieve requires two compute-intensive tasks by default:

 - One is the OCR task, used to extract text from screenshots
 - The other is the embedding task, used to extract semantic information and build vector indices